-There are tons of reason why is divorce needed or NOT needed.
-It is required when the marital union is actually harmful to the spouses and the children as well, or not needed at all if the marriage doesn’t pose any actual and grave danger to the life of all family members.
+There are tons of reasons divorce is needed or NOT needed.
+It is required when the marital union is harmful to the spouses and the children as well, or not needed at all if the marriage doesn’t pose any actual and grave danger to the life of all family members.

-1. When LOVE is Still Alive Between the Spouses.
+1. When LOVE is Still Alive Between Spouses.

 Infidelity is one big problem.
-But there are those who can forgive.
-After all, love covers a multitude of sin (cf. 1 Peter 4:8).
+But some can forgive.
+After all, love covers a multitude of sins (cf. 1 Peter 4:8).
 Forgive and save the dying marriage.
 Doing so is good for you and the children.

-If the problem is bad attitude, for example, of the lazy and jobless husband, my suggestion is still for saving the marriage.
+If the problem is a bad attitude, for example, of the lazy and jobless husband, my suggestion is still to save the marriage.
 Remember the words of Christ: “So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate.”
 (Matt.
 19:6).

 If the sinning spouse is unrepentant, well, even God said: “REMOVE THE WICKED MAN [or WOMAN] FROM AMONG YOURSELVES.
 (1 Cor.
 5:13)

 One solution to a breaking marital union is the willingness of both spouses to give the fight a truce or a cooling-off period.
 Hasty decisions are never allowed in such a vast issue as divorce.